-Students must demonstrate the ability to receive, comprehend, recall and interpret, measure, calculate, reproduce and use; to reason, analyze, integrate and synthesize information across the cognitive, psychomotor and affective domains in order to solve problems, evaluate work, and generate new ways of processing or categorizing similar information in a timely fashion as listed in course objectives.
+Students must demonstrate the ability to receive, comprehend, recall and interpret, remember, measure, calculate, reproduce and use knowledge to reason, analyze, integrate and synthesize information across the cognitive, psychomotor and affective domains in order to solve problems, evaluate work, and generate new ways of processing or categorizing similar information in a timely fashion as listed in course objectives.
 In addition, students must be able to comprehend the three-dimensional relationships and to understand spatial relationships of structures.
-Each person must possess the emotional health required to fully use his/her intellectual abilities, exercise good judgment, prompt and safe completion of all responsibilities related to patients and caregivers.
-Examples in which cognitive skills are essential include: performance of a physical therapy evaluation, including extracting and analyzing physiological, biomechanical, behavioral, and environmental factors in a timely manner; use of examination data to formulate and execute a plan of physical therapy management in a timely manner, appropriate to the problems identified; and the reassessment and revision of plans as needed for effective and efficient management of physical therapy problems in a timely manner.
-All of these must be consistent within the acceptable norms of clinical settings.
+Examples in which cognitive skills are essential include: performance of a physical therapy examination, including extracting and analyzing physiological, biomechanical, behavioral, and environmental factors in a timely manner; use of examination data to formulate and execute a plan of physical therapy management in a timely manner, appropriate to the problems identified; and the reassessment and revision of plans as needed for effective and efficient management of physical therapy problems in a timely manner.
+All of these skills must be consistent within the academic and clinical setting norms.